SylixTeam/MySql/index.md

         }
       ```

-- ## Insert data
+- ## [5] Insert data
-  - Use this method to insert data in a database
+  - Use this method to insert data in a database.
   - ### Syntax :
       `$DB->put(Database, Table, [ Column_1=>Data_1, Column_2=>Data_2, Column_3=>Data_3) : BOOL(true/false)`